enragedcoding/NullCrypt/README.md

 # NullCrypt - Secure Password Class &  More
-Secure password encryption for PHP using SHA-512.
-Salts, Ceasar Cypher and XOR Includes Comparison!
+Secure password encryption for PHP using SHA-512, bcrypt, Salts, Ceasar Cypher, blowfish, magic and XOR Includes Comparison!

 Check usage.php to see how to use it.